Xusheng94/learngit/readme.txt

 Git tracks changes.
 Git tracks changes of files.
 Creating a new branch is quick
-Creating a new branch is quick
+Creating a new branch is jkjflksjflkjslkflshfjghjk